Late Talker Therapy Techniques

 - Choices: A child is given a choice of two options (usually presented in a one-word phrase).
 This is a great way to ask a question without quizzing and to create more opportunities for communication practice.

 - One piece at a time: A child is offered a toy or food (one at a time).
 This way, the child must use communication (word or sign) to request for more

-For more language techniques, check out Toddler Talk 2.0!
+For more late talker therapy techniques, check out Toddler Talk 2.0!

 Length/frequency of therapy

 A child is USUALLY seen 1-2 times per week for 30-45 minute treatment sessions in the home (when possible).

 - parents are present and learn therapy techniques